fResult/Maths4WP-TypeScript-Haskell/haskell/crash-course-2025/day-4/README.md

 isPrime n = factors n == [1, n]
 ```

-Now, we check: Does our "Work" function (`factors`) make this logic correct?\
+Now, we check: Does our "Work" function (factors) make this logic correct for all numbers in set $A$?\
-Yes!
-Our simple `factors` function perfectly matches the mathematical definition.
+**Yes!** Our simple factors function perfectly matches this mathematical definition.

+We must always try (drive for) this "for all" ($\forall$) goal.

+We can't always guarantee 100% coverage for every problem (especially complex problems, like the "chiba" search example, which are probabilistic).\
+The only way to be 100% sure is if we can prove our algorithm.

-So, in this lucky case, our "Work" version *is already* "Right".\
+But in this lucky, simple case, our logic is provable.

-(This is not always true!
-Sometimes our first "Work" version is logically wrong, like the "chiba" search example.)
+So, our "Work" version is already "Right".

 #### 3. Make it Fast